MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UpgradeURL_FAQ.md

   Auto-tagging appends the UTM tags at the end of the URL, after any URL parameters

   If there is no ? in the tracking template, then Microsoft Advertising will add ? and append UTM tags.
-In cases where the Final URL has a ? or if the customer’s website wants to force Microsoft Advertising to add an &, then:
+In cases where the Final URL has a ? or if the customerâ€™s website wants to force Microsoft Advertising to add an &, then:

   - You can add an & at the end of the tracking template.
 Microsoft Advertising will not add ? or & in this case and just append the UTM tags.
   - When the tracking template has an ?, Microsoft Advertising will add & and append the UTM tags.